 It robs us of our unique identity - There's no way we can become all God intends for us to be when our eyes are on others.
 When we keep our focus on the Lord and His plan for us, we can grow and excel in our own individual style.

-As we trust in God and His ability to work in and through us, He is honored, and we are anchored to the One who holds our destiny.
+Every one of us possesses a valuable, God-given destiny.
+As we choose to trust in God, focus on Him, and obey His direction for our lives, then He is honored.
+And we are anchored to the One who holds our destiny.
 This frees us to authentically pursue His calling on our lives, while authentically cheering on our sisters.
-When we resist the urge to compare ourselves, we avoid dangerous ground and demonstrate the belief that our own callings, however small or grand, hold value.
+When we resist the urge to compare ourselves, we avoid dangerous ground and demonstrate the belief that our own callings, however small or grand they may feel, hold value.

 Pay careful attention to your own work, for then you will get the satisfaction of a job well done, and you won't need to compare yourself to anyone else.
 (Galatians 6:4)